DRIV-EX: Counterfactual Explanations for Driving LLMs: Related Work

 Related techniques have been explored extensively in adversarial prompting, jailbreak attacks, and red teaming, where the goal is to elicit unsafe or restricted behaviors from fixed LLMs \citep{wallace2019universal,cold_attack,univ_attacks,mo2024fight}.
-These methods typically prioritize objective satisfaction over semantic fidelity, often producing prompts that are unnatural or out of distribution.
+These methods typically prioritize objective satisfaction over semantic fidelity, often producing prompts that are unnatural or not fluent.

 Our work shares the underlying optimization structure of these approaches: searching over token sequences to satisfy a target objective.
 However, it differs in motivation and constraints.
 Rather than inducing arbitrary or adversarial behaviors, we seek minimal, instance-specific edits that preserve semantic plausibility while flipping a concrete decision.
 This places stronger constraints on fluency, proximity, and interpretability than most prompt optimization or attack-oriented methods enforce.